jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 We call it plateau, meaning flatten out after a while.
 That's because as we get more and more training examples when we're fitting the simple linear function, our model doesn't actually change that much more.
 It's fitting a straight line and even as we get more and more and more examples, there's just not that much more to change, which is why the average training error flattens out after a while.

-Similarly, our cross-validation error will come down and also fattened out after a while, which is why $J_cv$ again is higher than $J_train$, but $J_cv$ will tend to look like that.
+Similarly, our cross-validation error will come down and also fattened out after a while, which is why $J_cv$ again is higher than $J_{train}$, but $J_cv$ will tend to look like that.
 It's because beyond a certain point, even as we get more and more and more examples, not much is going to change about the straight line we're fitting.
 It's just too simple a model to be fitting into this much data.

-Which is why both of these curves, $J_cv$, and $J_train$ tend to flatten after a while.
-If we had a measure of that baseline level of performance, such as human-level performance, then they'll tend to be a value that is lower than our $J_train$ and our $J_cv$.
+Which is why both of these curves, $J_cv$, and $J_{train}$ tend to flatten after a while.
+If we had a measure of that baseline level of performance, such as human-level performance, then they'll tend to be a value that is lower than our $J_{train}$ and our $J_cv$.
 Human-level performance may look like this.

-There's a big gap between the baseline level of performance and $J_train$, which was our indicator for this algorithm having high bias.
+There's a big gap between the baseline level of performance and $J_{train}$, which was our indicator for this algorithm having high bias.
 That is, one could hope to be doing much better if only we could fit a more complex function than just a straight line.
 Now, one interesting thing about this plot is we can ask, what do we think will happen if we could have a much bigger training set?

 What would it look like if we could increase even further than the right of this plot, we can go further to the right as follows?
 Well, we can imagine if we were to extend both of these curves to the right, they'll both flatten out and both of them will probably just continue to be flat like that.
 No matter how far we extend to the right of this plot, these two curves, they will never somehow find a way to dip down to this human level performance or just keep on being flat like this, pretty much forever no matter how large the training set gets.